Welcome to Redstor's glossary

 This is a feature offered by Redstor that gives customers the ability to specify in detail which of their backups are kept for how long.
 Granular retention also makes it possible to reduce the number of backups over time without losing any data.
 This is particularly relevant to customers who backup multiple times a day.

 Two or more Accounts that function as a unit.
+(A Group is known as a Folder on the Redstor Web App.)

 - Group certificate